kase2228/alx-system_engineering-devops/0x06-regular_expressions/README.md

-Ruby scripts that matche based on the given criteria
+Ruby scripts that match based on the given criteria